Aminosyn PF 10

 Medical Editor: John P. Cunha, DO, FACOEP

 Aminosyn-PF 10% (amino acid injection, pediatric formula) is a combination of amino acids used for the nutritional support of infants (including those of low birth weight) and young children requiring TPN via either central or peripheral infusion routes.
-Common side effects include skin redness, inflammation, and swelling at the injection site.
-Flushing, fever, and nausea may also occur.
+Common side effects of Aminosyn-PF 10% include:

 The recommended intravenous dose of Aminosyn-PF 10% is up to 2.5 g amino acid/kg/day for infants up to 10 kg.
 For infants and children larger than 10 kg, the total daily dose of amino acids should be up to 25 g amino acids/day for the first 10 kg of body weight plus 1.0 to 1.25 g amino acid for each kg of body weight over 10 kg.
 Aminosyn-PF 10% may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Aminosyn-PF 10% should be used only if prescribed.
 Consult your doctor before breastfeeding.